EBGirard/ForamEndobioms/README.md

 Large benthic foraminifera, holobiont, symbiosis, diatom, metabarcoding

 # R code and dataset: How-to-do
-1. Download the dataset folder and the R code
+1. Download the dataset folder and the R code (you may need to decompress large datasets)
 2. Open R studio and the R code file
 3. Run the section or the analysis of the code that is of interest
 4. Cite us, thank you :-)

 # Citation

-Not published yet
+Under review